 - Hovey Lake is host to good fishing for catfish, as well as excellent bowfishing opportunities.

-- The most common game species include waterfowl, deer, turkey, and squirrel; however, all the major game species are found on Hovey Lake FWA.
+- The most common game species at Hovey Lake FWA include waterfowl, deer, turkey, and squirrel; however, all the major game species are present.

 - Hovey Lake FWA uses a combination of restricted areas, restricted hunter numbers, daily drawings, preseason drawings, and self-service permit check-in to control hunting efforts.
 Check with the property for current regulations.

 - Flooding often limits hunting opportunities.
 Check with the property for current water conditions.

 - Tree stands are allowed on the property from Sept.
 15 – Jan.
 10. Tree stands must have owner information attached and include name, address and phone number, or DNR Customer Identification Number.

 - The use of bonus antlerless licenses is prohibited on the property.

-- The unit behind the lake is closed to deer hunting starting the Saturday before firearms season.
+- The hunting unit around the lake is closed to deer hunting starting opening day of firearms season.